sasivadlani/LearningTracker/README.md

 ### Usage

 1. Enter your user ID and password to log in
+2. Set, Delete Goals and track progress for the week
-2. Enter a topic and use "Clock In" to start tracking
+3. Enter a topic and use "Clock In" to start tracking
-3. Use "Clock Out" when you're done with a session
+4. Use "Clock Out" when you're done with a session
-4. View your session history grouped by date
+5. View your session history grouped by date
-5. Add and manage distractions in the todo list
+6. Add and manage distractions in the todo list
-6. Use the Pomodoro timer to maintain focus:
+7. Use the Pomodoro timer to maintain focus:
    - Set custom work duration
    - Receive notifications when timer completes
    - Start/reset timer as needed